Element-centric clustering comparison unifies overlaps and hierarchy: Interpretations of Element-Centric Similarity

-Our element-centric framework is flexible and allows several choices to accommodate alternative interpretations.
+Our element-centric framework is flexible and allows natural choices to accommodate alternative interpretations of hierarchy.
 For example, our choice of hierarchical weighting function and the scaling parameter, $r$, reflects a continuum in the hierarchy (\figref{fig:workflow}{g}): lower $r$ emphasizes higher levels and reflects a divisive hierarchy, in which lower levels of the dendrogram are treated as refinements of the higher levels, while larger $r$ puts emphasis on lower levels and reflects an agglomerative hierarchy, in which higher levels of the dendrogram are seen as a coarsening of the lower level cluster structure.
-Other interpretations of hierarchy can be implemented by changing the specific hierarchical weighting function.
-Moreover, our choice of L1 comparisons between personalized pagerank distributions, which is based on a principled extension of element co-occurrence, can be replaced by another measure of graph similarity or probability metric with an alternative intuition of the trade-offs associated with clustering similarity.
-In fact, several common clustering similarity measures can be recovered by adapting other choices of graph similarity; for example, choosing the graph-edit distance between the two graphs induced from disjoint partitions reduces our measure to the Rand index.
+Other interpretations of hierarchy can be implemented by changing the specific hierarchical weighting function; for example, constant function ($r=0$ above) collapses the hierarchy into an overlapping clustering with each cluster weighted equally.